RESOURCES FOR

 A one-page information sheet about ghost gear for elementary students.
 Can be used as part of a lesson on ghost gear or put up as a class poster.

-Grade 4: Learners will investigate a variety of local natural habitats
+Science 4: Learners will investigate a variety of local natural habitats.

-Grade 5: Learners will investigate weather; Learners will investigate how weather impacts daily life
+Science 5: Learners will investigate weather; Learners will investigate how weather impacts daily life.

 Activity Length: <30 minutes